stevezhangzA/nash-chain-of-thought/README.md

 CoT is a *step-by-step* manner inference approach.

-Requirement (Here, we provide a case of CoT's template):
+Here, we provide a case of CoT's template:
 - *question: x*,
 - *prompt: 'Let's think step by step'*,
 - *trigger: 'Therefore, the answer is:'*

-This approach is composed of two steps:
+Meanwhile, this approach is composed of two steps:

 - Step1 (obtain rational): *z=LLM(\cdot|x, prompt)*
 - Step2 (obtain answer)  : *a=LLM(\cdot|x, prompt, z, trigger)*